 Human rights

-In this context, a specific Group policy on human rights was approved in December 2017 by the Board of Directors, taking up and developing the principles already present in the Code of Ethics.
+The Group has adopted a specific Group policy on human rights (approved in December 2017 by the Board of Directors), taking up and developing the principles already present in the Code of Ethics.

 In the above-mentioned document – Principles on Human Rights – Intesa Sanpaolo declares that: